STMicroelectronics/STM32CubeMP2/Projects/STM32MP215F-DK/Examples/I3C/I3C_Controller_I2C_ComDMA/readme.txt

 User may update this function to change I3C configuration.
 To have a better signal startup, the user must adapt the parameter BusFreeDuration depends on its hardware constraint.
-The value of BusFreeDuration set on this example is link to Eval hardware environment.
+The value of BusFreeDuration set on this example is link to disco hardware environment.

 The I2C communication is then initiated.
 The project is split in two workspace: